-- regular reviews on compliance and quality assurance - promoting awareness and involvement of staff and students in identifying and implementing opportunities for quality improvement. - o acting on data gathered both formally and informally. - o providing evidence of compliance with the regulatory framework. - the maintenance of a Continuous Improvement Register listing material improvements that have been implemented. - including staff in the continuous improvement cycle to increase staff capability in innovation, compliance and quality assurance.
+- regular reviews on compliance and Quality Assurance - o promoting awareness and involvement of staff and students in identifying and implementing opportunities for quality improvement. - o acting on data gathered both formally and informally. - o providing evidence of compliance with the regulatory framework. - the maintenance of a Continuous Improvement Register listing material improvements that have been implemented. - including staff in the Continuous Improvement cycle to increase staff capability in innovation, compliance and Quality Assurance.